nicferrier/keepie/README.md

 them out to services that are authorized to receive them.

 The protocol is simple.
-A service requiring a password sends a request to Keepie with the receipt url as a the header:
+A service requiring a password sends a request to Keepie for a password for a specified service, with the receipt url as a the header:

 ```
 X-Receipt-Url